Venezuela's Maduro vows stricter business inspections

 The leader of Venezuela's main business group Fedecamaras, Jorge Roig, said this week the government's erroneous economic policies and excessive controls risk setting up the nation for a dire 2014 of shortages and stagnation.

-Wall Street analysts expect growth of 1 percent to 1.5 percent this year.
+Wall St. analysts expect growth of 1 percent to 1.5 percent this year.
 The government has backed off its official target of 6 percent, but has not provided a new figure.

 "Mr. Jorge Roig, you have just declared economic war on the country," Maduro retorted on Friday, using the same combative tone and accusations against private enterprise common during Chavez's 14-year rule of the South American OPEC nations.